Volume 79, Number 3, August 2007

 In this paper, we propose a network efficiency measure for congested networks, that captures demands, costs, flows, and behavior.
 The network efficiency/performance measure can identify which network components, that is, nodes and links, have the greatest impact in terms of their removal, due to, for example, natural disasters, structural failures, terrorist attacks, etc., and, hence, are important from both vulnerability as well as security standpoints.
 The new measure is applied to the Braess paradox network in which the demands are varied over the horizon and explicit formulae are derived for the importance values of the network nodes and links.
 This measure is applicable to such congested networks as urban transportation networks and the Internet.

-89.90.+n – Other topics in areas of applied and interdisciplinary physics.
+PACS: 87.23.Ge – Dynamics of social systems / 89.40.-a – Transportation / 89.90.+n – Other topics in areas of applied and interdisciplinary physics

-© Europhysics Letters Association 2007
+© Europhysics Letters Association, 2007

 Current usage metrics show cumulative count of Article Views (full-text article views including HTML views, PDF and ePub downloads, according to the available data) and Abstracts Views on Vision4Press platform.

 Data correspond to usage on the plateform after 2015.
 The current usage metrics is available 48-96 hours after online publication and is updated daily on week days.